SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    >> reversed
    << // reversed : Array<String> = ["Ewa", "Daniella", "Chris", "Barry", "Alex"]

+..
+TODO: if you're not providing a type, we don't require you to put parens around the parameter list.

 It is always possible to infer parameter types and return type when passing a closure to a function as an inline closure expression.
 As a result, it is rare to need to write an inline closure in its fullest form.